 When buying pre-packaged baby food, only 36% of parents say they read the full list of ingredients, with many having trust in the big name brands.
 Conversely, only 38% of parents trust baby food labelled as organic.

 Marketers love to shout about the health benefits of their food – seeing that something is good for us can have us reaching for our wallets.
-So Which? is running a campaign to demand clearer food labeling making it easier for parents to determine whether what they is buying is indeed healthy.
-Visit our Which? campaign page to see how we're making changes.
+So Which? is running a campaign to demand clearer food labelling making it easier for parents to determine whether what they is buying is indeed healthy.
+Visit our page to see how we're making changes.